cython/cython/docs/src/userguide/numpy_tutorial.rst

 We're now 290 times faster than an interpreted version of Python.

 Memoryviews can be used with slices too, or even with Python arrays.
-Check out the `memoryview page <memoryviews>`to see what they can do for you.
+Check out the :ref:`memoryview page <memoryviews>` to see what they can do for you.

 Tuning indexing further
 ========================